Jul 31, 2020

-If you'd like to purchase the book and learn more about Ijeoma Oluo, you can do so at her website here.
+If you'd like to learn more about Ijeoma Oluo, you can do so at her website here.

 You can also contact your senators, sign petitions, make your voice heard and generally resist by using the amazing interface ResistBot!
 It truly takes only seconds.
 Sign up by texting "resist" to 50409.